ChillarAnand/avilpage.com/posts/2017/11/django-tips-tricks-hyperlink-foreignkey-admin.md

     author_link.short_description = 'Author'
 ```

+Now in the book admin view, author field will be hyperlinked and we can visit just by clicking it.

 <p align="center">
 <img src="/images/django-tips-tricks-2.png" />
 </p>

-Now in the book admin view, author field will be hyperlinked and we can visit it just by clicking it.